 I took the first step down.

 It’s a funny thing about good things and bad things.
 Good things are gone before you can really appreciate them.
 Bad things have a relationship with time that is hard to fathom.
 It is as if someone takes the bad thing and stretches it so that it seems to become your whole life and there is no end, like an elastic band that never snaps.
 Add that to the fact that I was moving incredibly slowly for fear of triggering an arrest and you will understand how I now describe that walk of no more than two hundred metres as an eternity.

 Of course, given that I am here writing this, you will have figured that I made it.
 God knows how, but I made it.
 The eternity had passed and I managed to get into my car and slump back in the driver’s seat.
 By that time there was not a single car left in the car park, other than a dilapidated bus or coach that looked as if it hadn’t been driven since Bedrock days.
 If you are familiar with racecourse car parks you will realise just how long it must have taken me to get to my car.

 It was at this point that I realised I was totally soaked.
 Even my jumper was soaked.
-I hadn’t given it a thought before but when your heart beats at extremely fast speeds you sweat a lot.
+I hadn’t given it a thought before but when your heart beats extremely fast you sweat a lot.
 I had been sweating so much and for such a long time that I was literally wet through.
-I closed my eyes, what to do next?
+I closed my eyes, Oh my God, what to do next?